TA10 Law Society Fittings and Contents Form explained

 If it is included, it must be left behind

-The completeing of the Fixtures and Contents Form is a legally binding part of the selling process.
-What you are leaving has to be stated within this form.
+The completion of the Fixtures and Contents Form is a legally binding part of the selling process.
+What you are leaving must be stated in this form.
 If you state it is to be left and then take the item with you, then you could face a legal claim in the future.
-Read our article, Seller left personal property in house - what can you legally do?
+You could also get in trouble for leaving unexpected items behind.Preamble – items for sale

 The preamble, after setting out the seller’s name and address and their solicitor’s name, address and contact details, explains that the seller should tick items as either ‘included’, ‘excluded’ or ‘none’ if there’s no such item in the property.